Skip to main content

 1. Innovation - The project is innovative and does not include routine maintenance/equipment replacement or code-compliant activities.
 The Fund may provide money to cover the cost difference between conventional equipment and/or operations and sustainable alternatives.

 2. Project Outcomes - Sustainability Fund projects typically meet at least one of the following criteria and ideally meet multiple criteria in this section, however, projects that do not meet these criteria may be considered.
-Please contact the Fund Coordinator prior to applying if your project does not match with one of the following:
+Please contact the Fund Administrator prior to applying if your project does not match with one of the following:

 1. The project improves the environmental performance of campus operations by decreasing greenhouse gas emissions, reducing energy and/or water use, enhancing stormwater management, increasing biodiversity, minimizing waste, etc.